ChangxinZhang/GCPO_2Constraints/README.md

-# Game-theoretic Constrained Policy Optimization (GCPO)
+# Game-theoretic Constrained Policy Optimization (GCPO) for Safe Reinforcement Learning
 GCPO (Game-theoretic Constrained Policy Optimization) is a constrained reinforcement learning method.
 GCPO formulates the  CRL  problem as a task-constraints Markov game (TCMG), in which a task player strives to maximize the cumulative task rewards, while constraint players focus on reducing the constraint costs until the constraints are satisfied.